Ferrous sulfate: 7 things you should know

 - Iron supplements are used to treat or prevent iron-deficiency anemia.
-In iron-deficiency anemia, a lack of iron reduces production of hemoglobin.
+In iron deficiency anemia, a lack of iron reduces the production of hemoglobin.
 Hemoglobin allows red blood cells to transport oxygen around the body as well as giving red blood cells their color.

 - Only the iron component of the iron salt is utilized; therefore, iron supplements usually state the amount of the iron salt (for example, ferrous sulfate 325mg) and the equivalent amount of elemental iron (for ferrous sulfate 325mg this equates to 65mg of elemental iron).